302 Marlborough

 302 Marlborough was not listed in the 1902 and 1903 Blue Books.

-On May 5, 1903, 302 Marlborough was offered for sale at auction.
+On May 5, 1903, 302 Marlborough was offered for sale at public auction.
 The successful bidder probably was Serafina (Loring) Lincoln, the widow of attorney Arthur Lincoln, who took title to the property on May 12, 1903, from Julia and Miriam Hilliard.
 Serafina Lincoln and her daughter, Serita Lincoln, made it their home.
 They previously had lived at 13 Gloucester (where Arthur Lincoln died in December of 1902).

 Soon after acquiring 302 Marlborough, Mrs. Lincoln and her daughter traveled abroad (they sailed from Boston on the SS Commonwealth on August 27, 1903) and 302 Marlborough was leased by others for several years.